haskell-cryptography/governance/GOVERNANCE.md

 `haskell-cryptography` produces a series of projects related to cryptography.
-Each project has a key person that is the main point of contact for the project, handle inquiries from the core team and act as an editor for the project.
+Each project has a key person that is the main point of contact for the project, handle inquiries from the core team and act as a leading force for the project, proving feedback on submitted code and setting directions.

 This role involves enacting the goals of the Organisation, and being in charge of the management of the project, whithin the framework established by the guidelines published in the [haskell-cryptography/governance](https://github.com/haskell-cryptography/governance) repository.